CSML-IIT-UCL/GMFbandits/README.md

 Furthermore, we show under some assumptions on the distribution of the candidates and on the noise in the rewards, that a greedy policy (_Fair-Greedy_ and _Fair-Greedy V2_ in the paper) can efficiently learn to be group meritocratic fair.
-Our Fair-Greedy policy combines ridge regression with an empirical CDF to estimate the relative rank of each candidate.
+Our Fair-Greedy policy combines ridge regression with the empirical CDF to estimate the relative rank of each candidate.
 The policy simply selects the candidate with the best estimate of the relative rank: no confidence intervals are used.